freyes/pyconejo/README.md

 * Start the client running `pyconejo-rpc-client`

-By default this will make a 1 call every second, to increase the throughput adjust `-c` and `-i` , the have the same meaning as in `pyconejo-publisher`.
-So using `pyconejo-rpc-client -c 20 -i 0.01` the program will push ~2000 msgs/sec
+By default this will make a 1 call every second, to increase the throughput adjust `-c` , the have the same meaning as in `pyconejo-publisher`.
+So using `pyconejo-rpc-client -c 20` the have 20 concurrent processes pushing messages.